Innovate faster and cut risk with PHP experts from Zend Services.

 Now, the reality is that your database i/o is probably more expensive than the PHP processing, but all these elements add up.
-PHP 8 builds on that incredible advancement with additional features like a couple of Just-In-Time compilation engines.
+PHP 8 builds on that incredible advancement with PHP updates that include Just-In-Time compilation engines, among others.

 One of the more popular anecdotes I have read about — 20% of the performance of PHP 8 was derived by the elimination of the underlying code supporting PHP 4 constructors.

 ZendPHP and Zend Server customers enjoy something awesome called LTS.
 By implementing new versions of PHP with Zend Support, you get more time between version updates as Zend backports security fixes to versions of PHP that have been abandoned by the community support.

 Not every company has the time to address PHP maintenance each year.
 Things happen, budgets get crushed, surprise projects or acquisitions happen.
 Then, it’s “all hands on deck” for the emergencies, and the server maintenance gets shoved on a back burner.

 For those who don’t have the time: budget some time for this in each cycle, and get on LTS.
 Having LTS for your PHP stack is like having “Project Insurance.”